brainsolution/opera-api/README.md

-# Aqua
+# Space Opera Node

-A website and user system starter based on aqua.
+Based on aqua.
 Implemented with Hapi, React and Flux.
 With the intent of swaping aurelia for flux as an experiment.